Trackball: Mobile devices

-Some mobile devices have trackballs, including those in the BlackBerry range, the T-Mobile Sidekick 3, and many early HTC smartphones.
-These miniature trackballs are made to fit within the thickness of a mobile device, and are controlled by the tip of a finger or thumb.
+Some mobile devices had trackballs, including those in the BlackBerry range, the T-Mobile Sidekick 3, and many early HTC smartphones.
+These miniature trackballs were made to fit within the thickness of a mobile device, and were controlled by the tip of a finger or thumb.
 These have mostly been replaced on smartphones by touch screens, although on the BlackBerry range they were replaced by an "optical trackball" or "optical trackpad" before later being replaced with touch screens.